evgenyneu/moa/README.md

 ### Clearing HTTP session

-The following method calls `finishTasksAndInvalidate` on the current NSURLSession object.
+The following method calls `finishTasksAndInvalidate` on the current URLSession object.
 A new session object will be created for future image downloads.

 ```Swift
 MoaHttpSession.clearSession()
 ```

 You may never need to call this method in your app.
-I needed to call it periodically to workaround a strange [NSURLSession bug](http://stackoverflow.com/questions/32493339/sending-400-http-requests-result-in-the-request-timed-out-errors-with-nsurlse) which you may not encounter.
+I needed to call it periodically to workaround a strange [URLSession bug](http://stackoverflow.com/questions/32493339/sending-400-http-requests-result-in-the-request-timed-out-errors-with-nsurlse) which you may not encounter.

 ## Image caching